-10162.
-[In the case of a sale of real property,] the compensation of the agent or broker who produces the successful bidder shall not exceed one-half of the difference between the amount of the bid in the original return and the amount of the successful bid.
-This limitation does not apply to the compensation of the agent or broker who holds the contract with the personal representative under Section 10150.
+- 10162. (a) The compensation of the agent or broker who produces the successful bidder shall not exceed one-half of the difference between the amount of the bid in the original return and the amount of the successful bid. - (b) Subdivision (a) does not limit the compensation of either of the following: - (1) The agent or broker who produced the original bid which was returned to the court for confirmation. - (2) The agent or broker who holds a contract under Section 10150 granting him or her the exclusive right to sell the property.